beast-dev/doc/_posts/2019-02-10-ebov-local-clocks.md

 ## Methods

-To explore this effect we have used relaxed-clock models in BEAST to allow different rates of evolution for different parts of the tree.
+To characterise this effect, we have used relaxed-clock models in BEAST to allow different rates of evolution for different parts of the tree.

 {% include image.html width="320" prefix="" file="news/EBOV_Reference_Set_15_iqtree_highlighted.png" %}